 From more ecommerce financing options for those looking to improve their online store to the death of cookies, the eCommerce industry is constantly changing but this is especially true when it comes to customer behavior.
 Research from Fluent revealed that 47% of the shoppers, who had an engagement with online stores in at least 10 channels, are more willing to make purchases, compared to 21% who engaged with 1-4 channels.
 47% said that omnichannel strategy will be crucial for their companies.
+People have also been looking to different channels for their products, working with small businesses seen on https://helloabound.com/ and the like to provide for their customers.
 As the landscape shifts ever more digital, could 2021 be the year for eCommerce?
 Join me as I take a look at eCommerce trends in 2021.

 #1 Social Media

 3.96 billion people use social media.
 That works out to over half of the global population.
 To most brands, it’s common knowledge that if you aren’t utilising social media, you are almost certainly missing out.
 But which less-commonly-utilised social media eCommerce technique is set to trend in 2021?

 Simply existing on social media is no longer enough.
 Consumers want to be able to find your brand, learn about it, and ultimately buy it.
 Social media shopping had already been seeing a rise, but it’s likely 2020 encouraged further growth of this purchase system due to the global lockdowns and distancing.
 Instagram tells us that 70% of shoppers look to Instagram to find new brands and products.
 With consumers having a stronger taste for social media shopping, consider integrating a ‘Shop Now’ function onto your social pages.